The file ‘…’ cannot be copied to the run directory. The process cannot access the file because it is being used by another process.

 The file ‘MyDLLProject.dll’ cannot be copied to the run directory.
 The process cannot access the file because it is being used by another process.

-But when I open that project isolated from the other projects I could successfully compile.
+But when I open that project isolated from the other projects, I can successfully compile.

 Cause

-The cause is easy… the Visual Studio has a lock on the file.
+The cause is easy… Visual Studio has a lock on the file.

-Note: That this lock could be from the Visual Studio instance that you are working on or another Visual Studio instance in another session.
+Note: This lock could be from the Visual Studio instance that you are working on or another Visual Studio instance in another session.

 Solution 1

-And then instead of referring the assembly from a folder, choose Add reference from Projects
+And then, instead of referring to the assembly from a folder, choose Add reference from Projects

 Visual studio 2003 add reference from project